sniperHW/chuck/README.md

 * first, Chuck is my son's name.

-* second, Chuck is a high perference and easily use C/lua network library under Linux/Freebsd.
+* second, Chuck is a high perference,asynchronous and easily use C/Lua network library under Linux/Freebsd.

 #build